The Lovers as Feelings

 A seeker asks what his ex feels for him now and draws The Lovers reversed.
 She still texts him most days but won't agree to meet.

-Weighing is not indifference; deliberation is usually a mark of seriousness.
+Weighing is not indifference.
+Taking time to decide is usually a sign of seriousness.

 How to Read It More Precisely

 Next to the Two of Cups, the read firms up: the pull is mutual and level, feeling flowing both ways.
-The Lovers alone says you're significant; the Two of Cups adds that it's reciprocated.
+The Lovers alone says you matter; the Two of Cups adds that the feeling is returned.

 Next to the Devil, flip it.
-The intensity is real, but it's more grip than fit — fixation, or a bond that costs one of you.
+The intensity is real, but it's more grip than fit: obsession, or a bond that costs one of you.
 Same pull, opposite advice.

 Match the read to the question.
 'How do they feel?' reads as attraction plus weighing.
-'Will we end up together?' is a different question, and The Lovers answers it with 'that depends on a choice' — never with a promise.
+'Will we end up together?' is a different question, and The Lovers answers it with 'that depends on a choice.'
+It never answers with a promise.

 Common Questions